matteocrippa/awesome-swift/README.md

 * [TextFieldEffects](https://github.com/raulriera/TextFieldEffects) - Several ready to use effects for UITextFields
 * [TouchVisualizer](https://github.com/morizotter/TouchVisualizer) - Lightweight touch visualization library in Swift.
 A single line of code and visualize your touches.
 * [Twinkle](https://github.com/piemonte/Twinkle) - a Swift and easy way to make elements in your iOS app twinkle.
-* [TZStackView](https://github.com/tomvanzummeren/TZStackView) - An iOS9 UIStackView layout component re-implemented for iOS 7 and 8.
 * [URLEmbeddedView](https://github.com/szk-atmosphere/URLEmbeddedView) - Automatically caches the object that is confirmed the Open Graph Protocol, and displays it as URL embedded card.
 * [WWElasticTextField](https://github.com/shuuchen/WWElasticTextField) - UITextField with elastic bounce effect on touch.